Create a single directory

 ping

 Send ICMP echo requests to test connectivity.
-Flags: -c
+Common flags: -c

 (count), -i